Tropentag 2025:

 Description:

-In this workshop we are going to present about the utilization of latest technical interventions and farmers to store business models that will enable farmers to adopt regenerative farming and also make them profitable.
+In this workshop we are going to present about the utilization of present technical interventions and methodologies/business models that will help stakeholders to enable scaling up of climate smart agriculture.

-There are several technical interventions which have helped farmers in making regenerative farming feasible and easy.
-For example: Rain Pipe Systems have helped farmers in reducing labour and time while practicing multi-layer regenerative farming in Nizamabad district of Telangana State, India.
-There are several such technological interventions, which will enable middle class farmers to easily pursue regenerative farming.
+There are several technical interventions which have helped farmers in making climate smart agriculture feasible and easy.
+For example: Rain Pipe Systems have helped farmers in reducing water consumption, labour and time while practicing multi-layer farming in Nizamabad district of Telangana State, India.
+There are several such technological interventions, which will enable middle class farmers to easily pursue climate smart agriculture.

 Main purpose of the workshop:

-To equip the change agents like NGOs, Entrepreneurs, Government officers, Agricultural University and Business Schools with the design solutions to scale up regenerative farming in India.
+To equip the change agents like NGOs, Entrepreneurs, Government officers, Agricultural University and Business Schools with the design solutions to scale up climate smart agriculture in India.

-In India, regenerative farming practices are yet to be adopted by more than 95% of the farmers.
-In spite of several years of promotion and teaching of regenerative farming by Governments, NGOs and Individuals, there are many barriers and challenges for accepting these methods by farmers in India.
+In India, climate smart agriculture practices (regenerative farming, permaculture, organic farming) practices are yet to be adopted by more than 95% of the farmers.
+In spite of several years of promotion and teaching of regenerative farming by Governments, NGOs and Individuals, there are many barriers and challenges for accepting these methods by farmers/practitioners in India.
 For example: Due to intensive labour work in doing regenerative farming, farmers are not showing interest to pursue it.
 Exposure to modern technological solutions should reduce the manual labour problems of farmers.
 In addition, even if a farmer becomes successful in practicing regenerative farming, he/she is unable to earn good income, due to issues like lack of dedicated storage spaces for natural produce and also lack of direct marketing with the consumers.
 These are very practical design problems which are to be addressed if regenerative farming practices have to be scaled up in India.
-The event aims to provide feasible solutions which are practical to the current times.

 Contact: pierre.ellssel@boku.ac.at